castedo/bpdf-spec/doc.md

 This specification is for interoperability with reference software implementations.
 As of 2024, the only reference implementation is the Python package [Epijats](https://gitlab.com/perm.pub/epijats).
+For this edition of this specification, version 2.0 of Epijats is the reference software.
 Epijats is used by the authoring software [Baseprinter](https://gitlab.com/perm.pub/baseprinter), the Single-Page Application (SPA)